HabitatFramework/UserGuide/interface/interface.rst

 * The 'Bulk Update' section displays the number of INCIDs, TOIDs and fragments affected by the update and allows users to select whether to create a History record for this process.

-* Enter the updated details in the IHS, Details, and Sources tabs, then click :guilabel:`Apply`.
+* Enter the updated details in the Habitats, Details, and Sources tabs, then click :guilabel:`Apply`.
 These fields will be updated for all the selected INCIDs.

 .. caution::
 	If 'Delete Empty Bulk Update Rows' is checked in the Options, child records will be deleted if these fields are not completed in the bulk update form.
 See :ref:`database_options` for more details.